JNJO/tx5823-pro/README.md

 # tx5823-pro
 The tx5823-pro transmitter module is configured via IR by the parent project [x5808-pro-diversity](https://github.com/sheaivey/rx5808-pro-diversity/).

-Here is a quick demo showing of how works with the parent project.
+Here is a quick demo showing how it works with the parent project.
 [![](http://img.youtube.com/vi/ge-of5_kmcc/0.jpg)](https://youtu.be/ge-of5_kmcc)

 ## features